-General Policy Guidelines
+General Conduct Policy Guidelines

 - 1. The University does not accept responsibility for loss of personal property due to theft, fire or vandalism.
 Students are encouraged to research and purchase renter's insurance.
 Students should also be aware if their property is covered under their parents' or guardians' homeowner's policy.
 All students are encouraged by the Office of Safety and Security to properly secure their property while on campus. - 2.
 All students are required to acquire an LMU Student ID Card.
 All students are required to have a valid form of photo ID on them at all times while on campus (including LMU ID and license).
 If a faculty member, staff member, security officer, Resident Director or Resident Assistant asks a student to present an ID, the student must present identification immediately.
-Failing to provide, or refusal to provide requested identification can result in disciplinary action, including a \$25.00 fine. - 3.
+Failing to provide, or refusal to provide requested identification can result in disciplinary action, including a \$25.00 fine and/or removal from campus. - 3.
 Students may not possess, consume, sell, use or be in the presence of alcoholic beverages or nonprescription narcotics on campus grounds, in University buildings or at University activities (see "Policy on Alcohol and Other Drugs"). - 4.
-Use of any tobacco product is prohibited in all University buildings. - 5.
+Use of any tobacco product including vaping is prohibited campus wide. - 5.
 Penalties related to violations of alcohol and narcotic prohibition can result in disciplinary actions including suspension or expulsion from the University (see "Policy on Alcohol and Other Drugs").